Foundational Principles

 | Test case generation from acceptance criteria | Evaluation criteria and quality bars |

 When this boundary blurs, quality degrades.
-OpenAI’s guide emphasizes that agents must always be able to “halt execution and transfer control back to the user.”
-Vibecoding’s framework mandates human decision guardrails at every layer.
-This is not a governance formality — it is a design constraint that determines whether the system is production-safe.
+Agents must always be able to stop execution and return control to a human.
+Production-safe systems require human decision guardrails at every layer.
+Not as a governance formality — as a design constraint that determines whether the system belongs in production.

 Principle 4: Guardrails Are Non-Negotiable

 Speed without guardrails is not velocity — it is accelerated debt.
-Every source reviewed agrees: guardrails must exist before scaling, not after.
+Guardrails must exist before scaling, not after.

-- Gartner warns that over 40% of agentic AI projects will fail or be canceled by end of 2027 due to insufficient risk controls.
+Over 40% of agentic AI projects are projected to fail or be canceled by 2027 due to insufficient risk controls (Gartner, 2026).
+The guardrail stack isn’t overhead.
+It’s what makes speed possible.

 Principle 5: Structure Over Tooling